Kuuuube/kanjigrid/README.md

 - Added option to save Kanji Grid as PDF.

+- Filename is autofilled with deck name and date when saving.

+- Search option when clicking on a kanji is customizeable for each language.

+- Config validation and safer loading to help prevent crashes.

 ## Bug Fixes

 - `Save HTML` and `Save Image` now properly function.